 Product listing page design

-There are a number of ways to optimize PLPs, helping shoppers narrow down a given selection and find relevant products.
+There are a number of ways to enhance the PLP experience, with optimization and personalization helping shoppers narrow down a given selection and find relevant products.

 Let’s take a look at the main components of a PLP on a retail site: